MrBoog/PreviousMrBoog.github.io/source/_posts/2017-01-10-symbolicating-crash-log.markdown

-2. Find `symbolicatecrash` file  in your Xcode. (which is written by perl)
+2. Find `symbolicatecrash` file in your Xcode (which is written by perl).
+Copy it to the folder that you just created.

-   Usually, the path should be: __/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/symbolicatecrash__
+   Usually, the path should be:

-   Or
+       __/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/symbolicatecrash__

+   Or, You could find the path by using:

     ```
-    //You could use follow command to Find the path:
     find /Applications/Xcode.app -name symbolicatecrash -type f
     ```